To reset your password, enter your e-mail in the space provided and click on "submit"

 suspended for a specified period, or

-by a 75% majority vote of the members to that effect, the member organisation in dispute having no voting rights in the decision.
+by a qualified majority vote of the members to that effect, the member organisation in dispute having no voting rights in the decision.

 10.2 If a WCC member organisation suspends or expels a judge, they shall inform all other WCC member organisations.
 The other WCC member organisations shall not accept such a suspended or expelled judge as their judge, unless the member organisation that suspended or expelled the judge has agreed in writing.

-11. Dissolution In the event of the dissolution or winding up of the WCC by agreement of 75% of the member organisations, following payment of all outstanding debts, any funds remaining in the account will be distributed in equal parts to the financial member organisations.
+11. Dissolution In the event of the dissolution or winding up of the WCC by agreement in a qualified majority of the member organisations, following payment of all outstanding debts, any funds remaining in the account will be distributed in equal parts to the financial member organisations.